 These are 4 frequently asked questions we receive about paying tax debt to the Canada Revenue Agency.

 - How do I pay back tax debt?

 There are a variety of payment options available for you to pay off your tax debt.
-From online banking to e-transfers, to cheques, the CRA accepts payments in many different forms.
-As we always recommend, it’s best to tackle the debt you owe with the highest interest rate first.
-A higher interest rate means you will be paying more for that debt in the long run, so it’s better to eliminate those first.
+From online banking to e-transfers to cheques, the CRA accepts payments in many different forms.
+As most professionals recommend, it’s best to tackle the debt you owe with the highest interest rate first.
+A higher interest rate means you will pay more for that debt in the long run, so it’s better to eliminate those first.
 If your tax debt has a high-interest rate, and you can pay the amount upfront, it’s best to pay it off in full right away.

 If you avoid payments or if you cannot continue with your payment arrangement, the CRA will proceed by taking legal action against you.
 However, the CRA must do the following before they can take legal action:

 - Attempt to give you a verbal warning via phone call.

 - Send you a written legal warning letter.

 To avoid any legal action being taken against you, it’s best to repay the debt or call the CRA to see your options.
 As tough as these conversations may be, having them early on will create less stress than if you wait until they leave you multiple messages day after day.